Custom Properties

 Post Launch

-Using Looker, we were able to see that (about two months after launch), we’ve had almost 150 companies add at least one custom property, with about 50% of those property types being text.
+Using Looker, I was able to see that (about two months after launch) that almost 150 companies added at least one custom property, with about 50% of those property types being text.
 We could also see that a large number of properties were made to store “User ID” (or its equivalent).
-It’s exciting to see the adoption of this feature, and at the time I’m writing this, the team is still pending a full retrospective of this project.
+It was exciting to see the adoption of this feature!